osgi/osgi.enroute.site/_services/osgi.enroute.rest.api.md

 This end-point is mapped to the URI `/rest/upper` and the next segment specifies the word to translate to upper case.
 The `alphaonly` is a _parameter_ on the URL, in this case a boolean.

-A HTTP request can specify a _payload_, this is normally associated with the `POST` and the `PUT` verb.
+A HTTP request can specify a _payload_, a payload can be associated with the `POST` and the `PUT` verb.
 As response, the HTTP request will return a _body_.

 Since the REST API is of such major importance for many modern systems, it is crucial that the overhead for the programmer to support this interface is absolutely minimized.
 This specifications leverages the Java type system to provide REST end points.
 It provides a deterministic mapping from a URI request to a REST method name of a restricted set of methods.
 Adding a method named according to a defined pattern is all that is required to add a new REST end-point.

 ## REST Methods

+A REST class will make every public method that starts with `get`, `post`, `put`, `option`, `delete` available as a REST endpoint.
+The remainder of the method name and the parameters define the remainder of the URI.
+These methods can be POJO or take a special object providing the context.
+For example:

+	public String getUpper() {
+		return "UPPER";
+	}

-The first parameter of a REST method must be an interface that extends the `RESTRequest` interface.
+The first parameter of a REST method can be be an interface that is or extends the `RESTRequest` interface.
 This interface provides access to the underlying servlet objects as well as the host name.
 However, these objects are rarely needed; the primary purpose of this interface is to be extended with methods that have the name of the URL arguments.
 The interface does not have to be public, it can be a private interface of a class.
 That is, the previous example would need an interface defined as:

 	interface UpperRequest extends RESTRequest {
-		boolean alphaonly();
+		String upper();
 	}

+	public String getUpper( UpperRequest rq ) {
+		return rq.upper().toUpperCase();
+	}

-Any return type can be used for the REST methods that is supported by the DTO conversion techniques.
-Note that the actual return type must be a public class and have a public constructor.
+Any return type can be used for the REST methods that is supported by the DTOs service conversion techniques.

 Any remaining segments in the URI are mapped to the parameters of the method.
 These method parameters are not required to be strings.
 Any parameter type that can be converted from a string according to the DTO conversion techniques can be used.
 The REST method can either have a fixed number of parameters or it can use varargs for a variable number.

+	public String getUpper(String lower) {
+		return lower.toUpperCase();
+	}

 The returned body is defined by the method's return type.
 In general, this type is converted to a JSON file according to the DTO JSON conversion rules.
 All Java's basic types and all DTO's can be used as return types.